Mikekiely/WUADS/Tutorial/1 - Designer GUI/README.md

 constant where they currently are.
 This is also important when running off design conditions, like a mission with less than maximum fuel or cargo weight.

+---
+Component List
+---
+This is where you edit you major structural components like the wing and the fuselage.
+You can double click to edit and existing component or you can right click to add or remove a component.
+Note that as the code stands right now, you are required to have components named 'Fuselage', 'Main Wing', and 'Engine'.
+There are plans to update this in the future, but as of now do not delete these components.

+---
+Useful Load
+---
+Here, you can edit all the non structural weights that your plane is holding, like the passengers, pilots, cargo, fuel, and crew.
+When you double-click on one, additionally you can edit the x coordinate of the center of gravity.
+The reset button on the bottom resets the center of gravity to reasonable positions (note: this is based on the 737. don't use this feature on configurations significantly different that this.)

+---